dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-01-14-bitcoin-is-time.md

 All clocks rely on periodic processes, something that we might call a "tick."
-The familiar *tick-tock* of a grand­fa­ther's clock is, in essence, the same as the molec­ular-atomic buzzing of our modern Quartz and Cesium clocks.
+The familiar *tick-tock* of a grand­fa­ther's clock is, in essence, the same as the molec­ular-atomic buzzing of our modern Quartz and Caesium clocks.
 Something swings --- or oscil­lates --- and we simply count these swings until it adds up to a minute or a second.

 For large pendulum clocks, these swings are long and easy to see.
 For